 Afterward the group enjoyed dinner at the Art Institute’s famous rooftop terrace restaurant, Terzo Piano, before returning to Hyde Park.

-“Doctrine and Devotion” is on loan to the Art Institute from the Carl and Marilynn Thoma Art Foundation, whose namesakes are friends of Lumen Christi and have attended several recent Cultural Forum events downtown.
+“Doctrine and Devotion” is on loan to the Art Institute from the Carl and Marilynn Thoma Art Foundation, whose patrons are friends of Lumen Christi.
 According to its website, the Foundation “recognizes the power of the arts to challenge and shift perceptions, spark creativity and connect people across cultures.”

 Learn more about "Doctrine and Devotion."